try0/wicket-honeypot/README.md

 ```

-To distinguish between bot actions and user actions, the field addition process can be executed with a delay.
+The field addition process can be executed with a delay.
 For example, this code determines that requests made within two seconds of the screen being displayed are bot actions.

 ```java